salmanbao/FabricWebApp/README.md

 # Hyperledger Fabric Example App using node.js SDK

-This is a fork of [github.com/ratnakar-asara/Fabric_SampleWebApp] and is based on the alpha version of Hyperledger Fabric.
+This is a fork of https://github.com/ratnakar-asara/Fabric_SampleWebApp

 ## Instructions